The solar installation process for homes: 6 steps you need to know

 Once you’ve compared the quotes and asked all the questions you should, it’s time to pick an installer and sign the contract.

-Step 3: Apply for any contractor and local incentives
+Step 3: Apply for any utility and local incentives

-Many state and local governments, non-governmental organizations, and utility companies offer solar rebates that you apply for before the installation is completed.
+Many state and local governments, non-governmental organizations, and utility companies offer rebates that you apply for before your solar installation is completed.

-To qualify for these rebates, it’s often required for both the contractor and the proposed equipment to be approved by the agency.
+The entity issuing the rebate will often require both the contractor and the proposed project to be approved first.
 This means that you should ask the contractor about the rebates and the qualification process before you sign the contract.

 Unlike federal and state tax credits, it’s usually the responsibility of the contractor to handle the application process because the entity giving the rebate wants to know the technical details of the project before they’ll sign off.
 For you the homeowner, the main job is to follow up and make sure that the contractor is on top of the paperwork.